jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 Most of the common informatics and machine learning libraries and tools take care of the advanced mathematics for you. **However**, knowing the basic underlying mathematics and statistics, particularly in linear algebra and calculus, will allow the student to maximize his or her informatics and machine learning capacity.

 An efficient way is to learn topic by topic, essential concepts first.
-- Linear Algebra and matrix multiplication
+- Linear Algebra and Matrix Multiplication
 - Probability and Stastistics
 - Multivariate calculus
 - Optimization Theory